lisa-lumos/AWS/1-aws-certified-cloud-practitioner/05-storage-and-databases.md

 `Amazon Quantum Ledger Database (Amazon QLDB)` is a ledger database service.
 You can use Amazon QLDB to `review a complete history of all the changes that have been made` to your application data.

 ### Amazon Managed Blockchain
-`Amazon Managed Blockchai`n is a service that you can use to create and manage blockchain networks with open-source frameworks.
+`Amazon Managed Blockchain` is a service that you can use to create and manage blockchain networks with open-source frameworks.
 Blockchain is a `distributed ledger system` that lets multiple parties run transactions and share data `without a central authority`.

 ### Amazon ElastiCache
 `Amazon ElastiCache` is a service that `adds caching layers on top of your databases` to help improve the `read times` of common requests.
 It supports two types of data stores: `Redis` and `Memcached`.